-For information: IGT Modification IGT154 has been raisedIGT modification is also being raisedIGT160 has been raised, and is expected to follow similar timelines to this Modification proposal.
+For information: IGT Modification IGT154 has been raisedIGT modification IGT160 has been raised, and is expected to follow similar timelines to this Modification proposal.
 The initial drafting states that where a derogation is approved in the UNC this will also apply to any IGT where relevant.